820 Seven Sisters Road,

 No one has favorited this theater yet

-Opened in April 1911 as the Corner Picture Theatre, it was located in the north London inner city district of South Tottenham, on the south west corner of Seven Sisters Road at the junction of Tottenham High Road.
+Opened in April 1911 as the 450-seat Corner Picture Palace, operated by Whitechapel Wharf Co.
+Ltd. It was located in the north London inner city district of South Tottenham, on the south west corner of Seven Sisters Road at the junction of Tottenham High Road.
 It had a prominent position at this busy intersection and the corner entrance of the building had elaborate decorations, surmounted by a dome on top.
 Seating was provided in stalls and a small balcony area.

-By 1926 it had been taken over by Ben Jay who operated several other local cinemas and in 1938 Davies Cinemas were the operators.
+By 1926 it had been renamed Corner Picture Theatre and had been taken over by Ben Jay who operated several other local cinemas and in 1938 Davies Cinemas were the operators.

 It closed on 27th August 1960 with a double bill typical of its usual programmes over the years; Burt Lancaster in “The Flame and the Arrow” and Randolph Scott in “Shoot-Out at Medicine Bend”.